Home

 Room Size (LxWxH): 18' x 14' x 8'

-Room Comments/Treatments: Clone of Shun Mook Spatial Control Quartet and a pair of homebrewed roomtunes.
-Red brick house built in 1955 with no insulation on outer walls - plaster over the brick on the inside.
+Room Comments/Treatments: Red brick house built in 1955 with no insulation on outer walls - plaster over the brick on the inside.
 Insulated and drywalled the living room wall behind the speakers with a very noticable improvement in sonics.
 More control in treble and bass.
 Replaced a picture window in the same room with double pane low E insulated glass, a 6' x 9 1/2' beastie.
 An improvement there as well.
 The new window reduces street noise and handles room resonance better than the old single pane glass in place before.
+A 12" X 24" rigid foam diffusser in each outside corner of the wall behind the speakers.
+12" X 12" ATS panels distributed on that same wall with a 12" X 48" ATS panel above the 55" Sony Widescreen.
+A custom quilt covers the Sony when music is played.

 Music Preferences and Comments: